c-dowling/deep_reinforcement_learning/Banana Navigation - Deep Q Networks/README.md

 ### Introduction

-This project is part of the Deep Reinforcement Learning Nanodegree Program by Udacity (https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This project is part of the [Deep Reinforcement Learning Nanodegree Program](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) by [Udacity](https://www.udacity.com/).
 This code demonstrates a simple implementation of a Deep Q Network.
 In this excercise an agent learns how to navigate a virtual environment, collecting yellow bananas and avoiding blue bananas.
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.

 ![Trained Agent][image1]